sygmaprotocol/docs/docs/02-sygma-sdk/05-Examples/01-nodeJS-example.md

 yarn add ethers@5.7.2
 ```

-Create a tsconfig.json file in the root directory of your project with the following contents:
+Create a `tsconfig.json` file in the root directory of your project and paste in the following code.
+This configuration file specifies the root files and the compiler options needed to compile the project.
+Specifically for this example, we will configure the target to ESNext, enable ES module loading, and set the output directory to dist.

 ```json
 {